Fexooo/PythonAutoClicker/README.md

 1 - CPS, Activation Key and Close Key are not set!
 2 - Variation is not set!

+# Known Bugs
+- After Start Program doesn't respond anymore for windows, but works in Background!

 # Games
 If you use this in Games, I'm not responsible for any Bans!